huntlyc/blog/content/posts/testing.md

   ✓ it splits a date into the right pieces (1ms)
 ```

-Nice.
-Job Done.
-Let's call it a day.
+Much nicer!
+Job Done - let's call it a day.